rbowsley/lamplighthelp/source/24-2-0_Adding_expense_detail.markdown

-# 22.2.0    Costing Module: Adding Details of Expenses
+# 24.2.0    Expense Module: Adding Details of Expenses

 > To add expense detail to a new {{work}} or other record, use the 'Expenses' tab while adding the record.